EthanBehar68/IU-AppliedMachineLearning-FinalProject-StockForecasting/README.md

 Work for Section 3.2 "Models for Raw Close Price Prediction" can be found in raw_close_forecasting_rnns.
   - Within this folder:
-    - lstm_X.py contain the models we built.
+    - `lstm_X.py` contain the models we built.
-    - X_train_predictor.py contain the train/predict methods used on the models.
+    - `X_train_predictor.py` contain the train/predict methods used on the models.
-    - test.py is the main driving code for running and testing our models
+    - `test.py` is the main driving code for running and testing our models
-    - Any other *test*.py files are entry points for test.py.
+    - Any other `*test*.py` files are entry points for test.py.
-    - Playgound.py is a file used to test random bits of code and can be ignored.
+    - `playgound.py` is a file used to test random bits of code and can be ignored.
-    - The old folder can be ignored.
+    - The `old` folder can be ignored.
 It contains early works that we've moved away from.
-    - The results folder contains the graphs for each of the tests organized by specific test name.
+    - The `results` folder contains the graphs for each of the tests organized by specific test name.
-      - The excessive folder contains many more graphs of tests we ran but realized was unnecessary.
+      - The `excessive` folder contains many more graphs of tests we ran but realized was unnecessary.

-Work for our sentiment anaylsis proof of concept can be found in sentiment.
+Work for our sentiment anaylsis proof of concept can be found in `sentiment`.

 ## Requirements